How not to make friends.

 Tim Tipene with one of his childhood heroes, Mrs Battersby, 2017

-For 25 years Tim has been changing lives through his acclaimed Warrior Kids program, his award winning books and his inspirational talks.
+For 25 years Tim has been changing lives through his acclaimed Warrior Kids program and Toatoi classes, his award winning books and his inspirational talks.
 Tim has featured on television, radio and in various magazines and newspapers.

 In 2014 Tim was recognised as a Kiwibank Local Hero and received a Medal in recognition of his contribution to the lives of others.